 Coughing and wheezing are common symptoms of childhood illness.
-They do not usually mean your child has a serious condition, although they can sound awful and may be distressing for you and your baby.
+They do not usually mean your child has a serious condition, although they can sound awful and may be distressing for you and your child.
 Coughing is a normal, healthy and important reflex that helps clear the airways in the throat and chest.

 A child can stop breathing during a severe respiratory attack.
-If your baby becomes distressed or their symptoms don’t settle, take them to your doctor or children’s hospital straight away.
+If your child becomes distressed or their symptoms don’t settle, take them to your doctor or children’s hospital straight away.

-Causes of coughing and wheezing
+Causes of coughing and wheezing in children

 There are different reasons why your child may cough or wheeze.
 Possible causes include:

-- Colds and other viruses – this is a very common cause of coughing.
+- colds and other viruses – this is a very common cause of coughing

-- Choking – the coughing is sudden and the child has not been unwell.
+- choking – the coughing is sudden and the child has not been unwell

-- Croup – this tends to cause a barking, hoarse cough.
+- croup – this tends to cause a barking, hoarse cough

-- Bronchiolitis – this is a chest infection, which can cause coughing and wheezing.
+- bronchiolitis – this is a chest infection, which can cause coughing and wheezing

-- Hay fever – this may be caused by dust mites, animal hair or moulds.
-As well as coughs, other symptoms may include sneezing and a runny nose.
+- hay fever – this may be caused by dust mites, animal hair or moulds.
+As well as coughs, other symptoms may include sneezing and a runny nose

-- Allergy – this can cause coughing after exposure to specific substances.
+- allergy – this can cause coughing after exposure to specific substances

-- Asthma – coughing tends to be worse at night or after exercise.
-The child may also wheeze.
+- asthma – coughing tends to be worse at night or after exercise.
+The child may also wheeze

-- Whooping cough – a contagious infection, which can be prevented by immunisation.
+- whooping cough – a contagious infection, which can be prevented by immunisation

-- Pneumonia – this causes a sudden onset of cough, high fever and fast breathing: it can be prevented by immunisation.
+- pneumonia – this causes a sudden onset of cough, high fever and fast breathing: it can be prevented by immunisation.